mschulkind/context-portal/conport_mcp_deep_dive.md

 The ConPort server exposes the following MCP tools.
 These tools allow AI agents to interact with and build upon the **project knowledge graph**, and to retrieve specific information crucial for **Retrieval Augmented Generation (RAG)**.
 All tools require a `workspace_id` argument, which is an identifier for the workspace (e.g., absolute path) to ensure data operations are performed in the correct context.

+Note: Integer-like parameters across tools accept numbers or digit-only strings (whitespace allowed).
+Inputs like "10" or " 2" are trimmed and coerced to integers, and existing bounds (e.g., ge=1) still apply.

 ### 3.1 Product Context Tools

 #### 3.1.1 `get_product_context`